jim-schwoebel/allie/features/readme.md

 ## Not Implemented / Work in progress
 - Reduce redundnacy; if already in schema, do not re-featurize (to reduce computational overhead again).
+- Pass through featurization type as a command line argument

 ### Audio
 * allow Ludwig model type to dictate featurization - 'audio_ludwig_features'